9 Successful Women-Led Companies That Will Inspire Your Inner Girlboss

 Onstage at the #BOLDconference.
 It was a great morning discussing the connection between well-being and productivity, and how too often we learn the hard way that the two go hand-in-hand. @Mindbodyonline CEO @rickstollmeyer kicked-off the conference, which includes conversations with keynote speaker @magicjohnson as well as #RonCates, @kienhoang, @vitoglafata, @getcoachmike, @muradskincare founder Howard Murad, @sadienardiniofficial, @kymberleeraya and @jonreymanhair.
 Upward, onward and inward! #Repost @spring_three #repeats

-Blogging, and politics, led Arianna Huffington to raise venture capital and thus, The Huff Post was created.
-In 2011, AOL bought it for $315 million dollars.
+Blogging, and politics, led Arianna Huffington to raise venture capital thus creating The Huff Post.And in 2011, AOL bought it for $315 million dollars.
 She has since started Thrive Global whose "mission is to end the stress and burnout epidemic by offering companies and individuals sustainable, science-based solutions to enhance well-being, performance, and purpose, and create a healthier relationship with technology".